hubmapconsortium/ingest-validation-tools/docs/histology/current/index.md

 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium/dataset-metadata-spreadsheet/main/histology/latest/histology.tsv): Alternative for metadata entry.

 [This link](https://docs.google.com/spreadsheets/d/1YnmdTAA0Z9MKN3OjR3Sca8pz-LNQll91wdQoRPSP6Q4/edit#gid=0) lists the set of fields that are required in the OME TIFF file XML header.
+We require both the the raw image file as well as a lab-created image based on the raw one in the open source OME-TIFF format.
+Our processing pipeline uses the OME-TIFF image to generate an OME-TIFF pyramid for portal visualization.
+We recommend BioFormats for converting raw image files to OME-TIFF.
+A relevant guide for converting raw TIFF image files to OME-TIFF using BioFormats can be found here.

 ## Metadata schema